cognitedata/reveal/apps/3d-management/README.md

 An alternative is to use a devcontainer environment for this repo in VSCode.
 This can be loaded either locally in Docker (<https://code.visualstudio.com/docs/devcontainers/containers>), or in Github Codespaces (<https://docs.github.com/en/codespaces/overview>).
 On Codespaces the machine configuration should be 4 cores and 8 GB of memory, or more.

+To use the devcontainer in local docker setup, the best approach is to clone the repo directly into a container volume.
+- Start Docker desktop.
+- Start "code" (VSCode) standalone anywhere from your terminal.
+- In VSCODE, Press CTRL+Shift+P (Command Palette) and in the quick enter "clone" to locate the "Dev containers: Clone repository in named container volume".
+Either paste in the github URL for the cdf-ui-3d-management git repo (or a branch), or navigate to it by choosing the "Clone a repository from Github...", and select the repo and branch in the dropdowns.
+In the "Select the volume for the cloned repository" choose to either create a new named volume or use an existing one if you have already done this earlier.
+Enter the name of the folder to clone into, just use the suggested default.
+The repo will be cloned and the dev container will be set up.

 ## npm setup

 Regardless of what dev environment setup you choose above, you need a NPM account, and you need to be logged in to npm.
 See step 4 under "Account access on the "onboarding guide" link above, for npm account and login instructions.